dominalafisica/dominalafisica.website/content/videos/classical-electrodynamics/_index.md

         <details>
         <summary><span style="color:#3b82f6; cursor:pointer; font-weight:bold;">Read full description...</span></summary>
         <div style="margin-top: 10px; font-style: italic; font-size: 0.95rem;">
-        In this session, we explore the profound relationship between Electromagnetism and the theory of Special Relativity.
+        In this lecture, we explore the profound relationship between Electromagnetism and the theory of Special Relativity.
 By analyzing the invariance of Maxwell's equations under coordinate transformations, we derive the Lorentz factor ($\gamma$) and the transformations for space and time.
 The lecture covers inertial systems, the application of the chain rule for primed coordinates, and the formal connection between Galilean and Lorentz physics.
         </div>
         </details>
         </div>